KurtRusselApostol/LetnGO/README.md

-### For new interns, please read this first and ask questions later!!!
+### For new interns, please read this first and ask questions later.
 # About LetnGO
 Letn'Go is an Android booking and reservation app similar to Airbnb and Booking.com.
 The app aims to:
 * Service clients for easy bookings to their preferred location.